1973 - Today

 The brand’s breakthrough, however, was a different kind of shoe: the famous Dockers Boots.
 They became iconic, in their bright corn yellow or chocolate brown with high, cushioned shafts, reminiscent of mountaineer boots.
 The first Dockers Boots were produced in factories in Portugal and Spain.
 They were made especially durable by the Goodyear design.
 The sole is not just glued to the upper, as is usually the case, but the sole, frame and upper are sewn together.
 Today they are reinterpreted almost every year by Dockers designers, with new sole types and details.
 But their original character has remained and the Dockers Boots are always recognizable as such at first glance.

-Today, Dockers by Gerli stands for fashionable, sporty shoes with attention to detail.
+Gradually, the collections were expanded.
+At first, the focus was on unisex models, but later there was a separate women's line and finally children's shoes were added.
+Today Dockers by Gerli stands for fashionable, sporty shoes with attention to detail.
 An extra decorative seam here, a rivet there.
 Trends were picked up and implemented to match the brand.
-In recent years, membranes have been added, Docktex and Sympatex, which make winter shoes wind- and waterproof, but leave them breathable.
+In recent years, membranes were added, Docktex and Sympatex, which make the winter shoes windproof and waterproof, but leave them breathable.
 Also new and patented is the Soft Insock, a particularly soft insole.